transitland/www-transit-land/documentation/onestop-id-scheme/index.md

 Onestop IDs are also included on all of the [Datastore's API endpoints](/documentation/datastore/api-endpoints.html).

-For the future, we're considering distributed mechanisms for registering, updating, and removing Onestop IDs.
-We welcome your thoughts on how to best share this responsibility among systems and users.
+For the future, Transitland may consider distributed mechanisms for registering, updating, and removing Onestop IDs, and welcomes suggestions on how to best share this responsibility among systems and users.